Ahmadu Bello University: First years

 The challenges were enormous.
 Over 60 years of British colonial rule, education in the Northern Region had lagged far behind that of the two southern regions.
 Few students from the North had qualifications for university entrance, and fewer still northerners had qualifications for teaching appointments.
 Of the original student body, only 147 were from the north.

 The university's first vice chancellor was British, as were most professorial appointments.
-In the first round of faculty appointments the only two Nigerians were mathematician, Iya Abubakar and Adamu Baikie in the faculty of education.
+In the first round of faculty appointments the only two Nigerians were mathematician Iya Abubakar and educationist Adamu Baikie.
 Facilities on the main Samaru campus were inadequate, and integration of physically separate, pre-existing institutions was difficult.

 Nevertheless, under the vice chancellorship of New Zealander Norman Alexander, academic and administrative staff were recruited, new departments and programmes were created, major building projects were undertaken, and student enrollment grew rapidly.
 By the end of Alexander's tenure in 1966, there were a thousand students enrolled.

 Middle 1970s

 Alexander was succeeded by the university's first native Nigerian vice chancellor, Ishaya Shuaibu Audu.
 He was a pediatrician; former associate professor at the University of Lagos, and Hausa born in Wusasa, near Zaria.

 Ahmadu Bello University was seriously affected by the coups and anti-Igbo riots of 1966 but continued to expand.
-Student enrollment had been constrained by A-level training at secondary schools so in 1968 the university established its own School of Basic Studies to provide pre-degree training on campus.
+Student enrollment had been constrained by A-level training at secondary schools so in 1968, the university established its own School of Basic Studies to provide pre-degree training on campus.
 Students entering the School of Basic Studies could matriculate and complete a bachelor's degree in four years.

 Despite opposition to the School of Basic Studies, it provided a stream of candidates for degree courses and the university expanded rapidly.
 Ten years after being founded there were over 7,000 students, over half in degree programs and 2,333 had graduated.
 The University of Ibadan had graduated only 615 in its first ten years.